Hybrid Quantum Error Correction and Mitigation by Purification: Purification quantum error suppression

 \subsection{Multiple purification rounds}

-We now show the effect of multiple purification rounds, as illustrated in Fig. \ref{diag:main_use_case}(a).
-For now, let us disregard the quantum algorithm part of the purification, in other words set $ U_n = I $.
-Consider the effect of one of the SWAP gadgets somewhere in the binary tree.
-The input states depend on all the prior measurements that have been performed on them.
-After $ \ell $ rounds of purification, there are $ 2^\ell -1 $ measurement outcomes.
-For example, for the $ \ell = 2 $ circuit shown in Fig. \ref{diag:main_use_case}(a), there are a total of 3 SWAP tests, giving 3 outcomes.
-We denote the outcomes by
+We now generalize the single-round identity to multiple purification rounds, as illustrated in Fig.~\ref{diag:main_use_case}(a).
+For the moment, we disregard the algorithmic part of the circuit and set all unitary blocks $U_n$ to the identity.
+After $\ell$ rounds of binary-tree purification, there are $2^\ell-1$ SWAP-test outcomes.
+We denote the outcome string by